Skip to main content

 • One Instruction at a Time: Giving one instruction at a time may provide better results and make for faster processing time.

 • Review Changes: After using Magic Edit, quickly review the updated note to ensure all changes have been correctly applied.
-You can click 'Undo' to revert back to the previous version.

 Examples of Magic Edit prompts